phenixdigital/phoenix_storybook/guides/sandboxing.md

 `PhxLiveStorybook` is using [TailwindCSS](https://tailwindcss.com) with [preflight](https://tailwindcss.com/docs/preflight) (which means all default HTML styles from your browser are removed) and a [custom prefix](https://tailwindcss.com/docs/configuration#prefix): `lsb-`. (which means that instead of using `bg-blue-400` the storybook uses `lsb-bg-blue-400`).

+Only elements with the `.lsb` class are preflighted, in order to let your component styling as-is.

-Besides preflight stripping, absolutely no styling is applied on raw HTML elements.
-So unless your components use `lsb-` prefixed classes there should be no styling leak from the storybook to your components.
+So unless your components use `lsb` or `lsb-` prefixed classes there should be no styling leak from the storybook to you components.

 ## 3. How you should provide the style of your components?